abdfaizaan/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

       ![](./media/nls202.png)

 1. In the query box at the bottom of the page, enter the text `What is artificial intelligence?`.
-Use the **Send** button to submit the message and view the response.
+Use the **Send(1)** button to submit the message and view the response.

       ![](./media/NO-7a.png)